uvd540/asteroids-odin/README.md

 Live example: https://zylinski.se/odin-raylib-web/

-Make games using Odin + Raylib that work in browser and on desktop.
+Make games using Odin + Raylib that works in browser and on desktop.

 ## Requirements